node-inspector/v8-debug/readme.md

 ```

 ### registerEvent(eventName)
-This is a shortcut for
+This is a shortcut for:
 ```js
 debug.registerCommand('someEvent', debug.commandToEvent);
 ```

 ### execCommand(commandName, attributes)
-Calls debug processor command like 'lookup'
+Calls debug processor command like 'lookup'.

-`attributes` will be passed to `registerCommand.callback` as `request.attributes`
+`attributes` will be passed to `registerCommand.callback` as `request.attributes`.

-`attributes` needs to be valid JSON object
+`attributes` needs to be valid JSON object.
 ```js
 debug.registerCommand('_lookup', function(request, response) {
   var test = request.attributes;